Skip to content

 }

-When declaring components in a template, fields can be annotated with attributes that control their update behavior:
+When components are declared in a template, fields can be annotated to control update behavior:

 {